dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 # Roof

-The roofing material used is mill finish Galvalume steel, which is perfect for rainwater harvesting.
+The roofing material used is mill finish Snap-Lock Galvalume steel, which is perfect for rainwater harvesting.
 Unpainted or Mill Finish avoids the use of paint.

-## Use Installers Manual
+## Read the Manufacturer Instructions

-This
+This chapter covers generally what you should expect when installing snap-lock roofing.
+However, there are several manufactures of this type of roofing in the US, and the instructions will vary slightly depending on who you use.
+Consult with the manufacturer or supplier to get the proper instructions for your installation.

 ## 01. Fascia